 Ghana’s influence on modern music may not be very apparent to the general public.
 The closest thing the West African nation has known to mainstream musical success was when Jai Paul sampled Lara Croft on the intro to “Track 15” off his unofficial album, as well as Meek Mill shouting out “west side, Africa” on his collaboration with Nigerian/American rapper Davido for “Fan Mi.”
 But Stonebwoy is looking to put Ghana on the map with his blend of dancehall and afrobeat music, using a delivery lifted from reggae and combining it with pop sensibilities to create a sound that’s unlike anything else.
 The 27-year-old has been making music since he was 15, and was recently acknowledged by the BET Awards as being the Best International Act of 2015.
 But now he’s looking to introduce himself to the Western world so that he can become a household name outside of his home town.
 “I’ve been doing it in my neighborhood,” says Stonebwoy.
 “Now these guys are recognizing what I’m doing so it’s actually completing the whole circle.”

 Ghana’s music infrastructure might be better than what exists in America, with artists and producers being able to work with almost no obstacle.
 The are enough studios and producers for everyone, and with low barriers to entry almost everyone who is musically inclined takes a shot.
 “People are selling their CDs out of trucks to buy studio time to try and record a song or two,” explains Stonebwoy while he sits in front of me, blowing the dreads from his face to make eye contact.
 Concerts are typically performed at the Accra Sports Stadium, which is able to hold 50,000 and hosts local acts, as well as international stars like Chris Brown, who recently played a show there.
 But despite these big ticket events—which happen every two weeks—prices remain affordable with a single entry pass costing 100 Ghanaian Cedis, or $25 USD.
 And if you don’t want to leave your street, you can also hope to hear the music in your own backyard.
 “When you talk about people hustling music, you’ve got this thing called the truck.
-It’s a 4-wheeler and just like in Jamaica, they mount the speakers on there and you have somebody just driving the truck and having everyone they pass listen to the music.”
+It’s a four-wheeler and just like in Jamaica, they mount the speakers on there and you have somebody just driving the truck and having everyone they pass listen to the music.”

 But despite all of the benefits of making music in Ghana, many of the artists there still look across the Atlantic Ocean for success—a tactic Stonebwoy says is outdated.
 “The majority of people in Ghana, even in Africa and West Africa, always feel like what they see on the TV or the internet is as flashy as it looks.
 I cannot lie to you, if you ask 10 people if they would want to travel instantly to the west, 7 will say yes without knowing what they’re going to do, without having any secure plans.
 It’s an illusion, it’s like the saying the grass is always greener on the other side.
 People think what they see on TV is reality so when you ask a young person, they’ll always say they want to go abroad.
 But then they go and it’s not what they think.”